Short Term Health Insurance FAQ

 Can I renew my short term health insurance plan?

-Depending on your state of residence, you can re-apply for a new short term health insurance plan once your coverage expires.
-Once you re-apply and are accepted for coverage for a second time, you are on a new insurance policy, and your deductible and coinsurance amounts start over at zero.
+Depending on your state of residence, you can re-apply for a new short term health insurance plan once your coverage expires for up to three years.
+Once you re-apply and are accepted for coverage for a second time, you are on a new insurance policy, and your deductible, coinsurance and copay amounts start over at zero.

 What are the advantages of having short term medical?